 This year's lecture will be delivered by Danielle R. Holley, President of Mount Holyoke College on March 27, 2024 in the Amherst Room, 10th floor of the Campus Center.
 Learn More.

-In 2019, Dr. Gilda Barabino (chemical engineer and member of the National Academy of Engineering) spoke from her personal experience about “A Counternarrative from a Woman of Color in STEM.”
+In 2019 Dr. Gilda Barabino (chemical engineer and member of the National Academy of Engineering) spoke from her personal experience about “A Counternarrative from a Woman of Color in STEM.”

-In 2021, Dr. Malcom spoke about work based on her leadership role directing the SEA Change initiative at American Association for the Advancement of Science.
+In 2021 Dr. Shirley Malcom, life scientist and national science policy leader spoke about work based on her leadership role directing the SEA Change initiative at American Association for the Advancement of Science.
 Her talk, “Science in the Time of COVID and America’s Reckoning with Race” was delivered on zoom.